jmohammadmaleki/OWPCP/README.md

 # OWPCP: A Deep Learning Model to Predict Octanol-Water Partition Coefficient
 # Motivation
 The octanol-water partition coefficient (LogP) is a crucial parameter in drug design, influencing a molecule's absorption, distribution, metabolism, excretion, and toxicity (ADMET) properties.
 Experimental determination of LogP is often costly and time-consuming, which has led to the development of computational models for its prediction.
-In this context, we present OWPC, a deep learning-based framework that leverages combined molecular fingerprints and chemical feature descriptors to predict LogP values.
+In this context, we present OWPCP, a deep learning-based framework that leverages combined molecular fingerprints and chemical feature descriptors to predict LogP values.
 The model learns a distinct set of representations for each type of descriptor, resulting in a robust feature space that enhances the predictive capability.
-A comprehensive evaluation of OWPC demonstrated its superior performance compared to traditional computational methods and other machine learning models.
+A comprehensive evaluation of OWPCP demonstrated its superior performance compared to traditional computational methods and other machine learning models.
 # Requirements
-To run the OWPC.py script, you need to have Python 3.10.12 or later installed.
+To run the OWPCP.py script, you need to have Python 3.10.12 or later installed.
 Additionally, the following Python libraries are required:
 - [Numpy](https://numpy.org/)
 - [Pandas](https://pandas.pydata.org/)
 - [Keras](https://keras.io/)